 This odd exercise, performed by the legendary natural bodybuilder Steve Reeves and also promoted by Vince Gironda, is the best way to isolate the central lats.

 You will feel a tremendous pump as they flex and flare, engorging with blood to form humongous balloons.
-After performing two or three working sets, you will experience the deep fatigue that accompanies great tension, a rarity for trainees trying to focus on these dramatic upper back muscles.
+After performing a few working sets, you will experience the deep fatigue that accompanies great tension, a rarity for trainees trying to focus on these dramatic upper back muscles.

 The protracted close-grip row’s superiority also has some support within research, with a non-retracted scapula on the seated row improving its activation as monitored by EMG.

 Even a vertical pull leaves something to be desired for the lats, despite the great range of motion it allows.
-It just involves the lats in too shortened of a state.
-Though our feelings can deceive us, and these movements certainly work the lats, the pull-down or pull-up often leads to soreness in the teres major.
+It just involves the central lats in too shortened of a state.
+Though our feelings can deceive us, and these vertical movements certainly work the upper lats, the pull-down or pull-up often leads to soreness here and for the teres major.

-The protracted close-grip row, or really, a row performed with a rounded back, solves this issue by elongating the lats.
+The protracted close-grip row, or really, a row performed with a rounded back, solves this issue by elongating the central lats.
 These reasons explain why it works so effectively, along with describing the proper form.

 Name the greatest of all inventors.
 Accident.